greenporsche/miRcore/module-3-seq/README.md

 - A/B = Type AB
 - O/O = Type O

 **Why this gene matters:** Blood type is one of the most familiar genetic concepts, and most students already know their blood type (or can find out).
-Being able to determine their blood type from their DNA data provides a powerful validation experience: "My sequencing data correctly predicted something I already know about myself."
+Being able to determine their blood type from their DNA data provides a powerful validation experience -- the sequencing data correctly predicts something the student already knows about themselves.

 ---